mxcihak/expo/docs/pages/versions/unversioned/sdk/screen-orientation.md

 ### Warning

-This module needs additional configuration to work properly on iPads.
-Unfortunately, it will disable support for the split view.
+The Apple added support for the `split view` mode to iPads in iOS 9.
+This changed how the screen orientation is handled by the system.
+Briefly, for the iOS, your iPad is always in the landscape mode unless you open two applicationes side by side.
+To use the `ScreenOrientation` module you need to disable support for this feature.
+For more information about the `split view` mode, check out [the official Apple documentation](https://support.apple.com/en-us/HT207582).

 #### Managed workflow

-Open your app.json and add the following inside of the "expo" field:
+Open your `app.json` and add the following inside of the `"expo"` field:

 ```json
 "ios": {